Katario/RPG-Web-App/README.md

 ## Installation:
 To run the project, you need to have Docker installed (version 28+ are supported, probably Docker version 21 to 27 are also, but not sure.)
    1. First, you need to clone the repo on your computer.
 Please `git clone `
-2. `cp .env.dist .env` and fill the different keys
+   2. Copy the `.env` to a `.env.local`, and fill the different keys.
-3. Pull the Docker image, build the container, and log into it: `make connect`
+   3. Pull the Docker image, build the container and log into it: `make start`
-4. Once in the container, install the project: `composer install`
-5. Create the database: `bin/console doctrine:database:create`
-6. Populate it with fixtures: `bin/console doctrine:fixtures:load`
+   4. Create the database, the schema, and add fixtures: `make reset-database`
-6. You should now be able to access the website at `http://localhost:9984`
+   5. You should now be able to access the website at `http://localhost:9984`

-Note: to interact with the project, I recommand to connect to the *-php container, and to start every command in it.
+Note: to interact with the project, I recommend connecting to the *-php container and starting every command in it.
-The only commands you should do outside of the container should be the `make` commands and the `git` commands.
+The only commands you should do outside the container should be `make` and `git` commands.

 ## Stack used: